 Access refers to visitors’ ability to come to your museum and gain admission to the exhibitions, programs, and services offered.
+Thus, access is about availability, affordability, and how people get to your offerings.
 In order to improve access, institutions must consider the visitors’ financial status and transportation .
 Access differs from accessibility.
 Accessibility refers to designing buildings, spaces, exhibitions, programs, and services that can be engaged by visitors of all physical, sensory, and cognitive abilities, and is covered here.

 Your museum can be a meeting place, an inspiration, or even a local icon in your community.
 However, striking a balance between keeping museums affordable and keeping your doors open can be a difficult one.
 According to the Association of Art Museum Directors, in 2017 32% of museums in the United States and Canada offer free admission, while 7% suggest a donation and 61% charge a set admission fee.